florexong/Discord-Chat-Crawler-and-WordCloud-Generator/ReadMe.md

 # Discord Website Chat Crawler and WordCloud Generator

-This repository contains a script that crawls text messages from Discord using the Discord API.
+This repository contains a script that crawls text messages from Discord using the Discord API and generate WordCloud.

 To use this script, follow these steps: